-Health and safety advice and initiatives 'live' in the energy sector
+Health and safety in the energy sector

 The energy sector has a proud history and this includes safety, not surprisingly given the inherent dangers of generating, transmitting and distributing sources of power.
 The 'Union Safety Effect' is key to safeguarding workers and the general public and our reps have long been very active.

 'Health' however has historically been a weaker partner.
 There are epidemiological surveys with long-term medical monitoring of cohorts of workers who may have been exposed to specific hazards.
 But reps do not share with other sectors the same experience of tackling contemporary health problems such as stress-related ill health, fatigue, work-life balance and the effects of shift work.
 This can change.

 The sector resources some excellent occupational health practitioners who are actively implementing a range of innovative initiatives, many of which constitute best practice within the UK.
 Our task therefore is to ensure our H&S Reps are active and competent participants in health and in safety.

 Worker involvement in the Energy Sector